Pickleball Strategy

 For example, Christian Alshon often runs around his backhand to take a forehand cross-court.
 Now, why would he do this just to dink it cross-court again?
 Later in the match, this allows him to go cross-court, speed up down the middle, or even go down the line.
 Even if he misses the speed-up (failed attack), it still keeps his opponent guessing.
 This is where he's thinking two steps ahead, just like in chess.

-In the context of pickleball, failure is often defined as falling short of expectations—whether that means losing a match, missing critical shots, or struggling to execute strategies.
-While many perceive failure as a negative experience, this perspective can limit growth and resilience.
+In the context of pickleball, failure is often defined as falling short of expectations, whether that means losing a match, missing critical shots, or struggling to execute strategies.
+While many perceive failure as a negative experience, this perspective can limit growth and pickleball mental resilience.

-2. Failure is Permanent: Some believe that a loss defines their skills, leading to a fixed mindset that prevents improvement and re-entry into competition.
+Failure Is Permanent: Some believe that a loss defines their skills, leading to a fixed mindset that prevents improvement and re-entry into competition.

 In truth, failure is an essential part of the pickleball journey.
 Every player experiences setbacks, and these moments can be catalysts for growth and improvement.
 It is essential to use your failures and setbacks as your greatest superpower.